tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Signal K Server Requirement
 This project requires a Signal K server, typically running on a Raspbery Pi 4B or 5, and used by many DIY sailors.
 The Tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 The I75W board and display connects wirelessly to the Signal K server to retrieve the Tillerpilot data.

-There are a couple options for receiving Tillerpilot data on the Signal K server.
+There are a couple options for receiving Tillerpilot data on the Raspberry / Signal K server.
 * Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is simple and is described in the [Signal K documentation for Seatalk](https://demo.signalk.org/documentation/Configuration/Seatalk_Connections.html).
 * Use a [MacArthur Hat](https://openmarine.net/macarthur-hat), which has a Seatalk1 port, also hard-wired to the Tillpilot.
 This Hat is widely used by DIY sailors and also handles NMEA2000 connections.